projectacrn/acrn-hypervisor/doc/tutorials/building_uos_from_clearlinux.rst

       To generate the image with a specified version, please modify with the ``"Version"`` argument,
       and we can set ``"Version": 26550`` for example.
+      If you want to build out the latest, please set ``"Version": "latest"`` here.

    Here we will use ``"Version": 26550`` for example, and the image of UOS called ``uos.img`` will be generated